zheksoon/eleganto/README.md

 ## Homework for the Reader

 That's all!
+You have seen 100% of the Eleganto source.
 In the current state it passes **almost** all tests from reactive frameworks test suite, but some edge cases are left as exercises:

 ### Revert of values